Xiangyu-Hu/SPHinXsys/docs/_posts/2026-01-08-sparse-grid-heterogeneous-p3.md

 Note that, after the level-set value is evaluated for all data packages, the computation can be carried out either on CPU or GPU according ro the chosen execution policies.
 Also note that, the level-set value evaluation can be carried before the sorting, which then can be run on GPU but need to reorder the level-set data packages evaluated in arbitrary order.

-### Consistency Correction and Consistency Correction
+### Consistency Correction and Small Feature Cleaning

 Due to the possible topological inconsistency of STL file, directly application of signed-distance function [(Bærentzen at al. 2005)](https://doi.org/10.1109/VG.2005.194111) to identify the contain condition (or the sign) of level set may go wrong.
 Such issue may finally leads to the generation of SPH particles wrong.
 To avoid this issue, only the sign of level set for those data points very close to the surface is directly used, those at other locations are obtained by a two-step diffusion process from the near interface to the entire domain.
 The first coarse step is on the mesh cells and the second refined one is on the data packages.
 Note that only on the coarsest layer all cells are evaluated.
 For refined layers, the operation is limited to inner cells or data packages.

 Very often the geometry which is originally generated for manufacturing includes many small features which are not necessary for computational fluid or solid dynamics (CFD or CSD) simulations and may lead to numerical instabilities if not cleaned.
-In the present work, we reimplemented the level-set cleaning algorithms (only on the finest layer) in [(Zhang et al. 2021)]( https://doi.org/10.1016/j.cpc.2021.108066) so that it can be run on GPU.
+In the present work, we reimplemented the level-set cleaning algorithms (only on the finest layer) in [(Yu et al. 2023)](https://doi.org/10.1016/j.cpc.2023.108744) so that it can be run on GPU.

 Note that, these algorithms heavily replies on the indirect access to neighbor data packages.
 As shown in the following,

 ```cpp
 template <int PKG_SIZE, typename RegularizeFunction>